Non-classical Tauberian and Abelian type criteria for the moment problem: Proofs

 \subsection{Proof of \Cref{thm:(in)determinacy-moment-sequence}}

 First we use \Cref{prop:analogue-Tauberian-theorem} to get that $\nu(dx) = \nu(x)dx,x>0$, with

-where $G_*$ is the Legendre transform of $G$, and the function $B$ is flat with respect to $G_*$.
-To prove the indeterminacy of $\nu$ we apply a refinement of Krein's theorem due to Pedersen \cite{pedersen:1998}, which amounts to showing that there exists $x_0 \geq 0$ such that
+where $G_* \in \apm$ is the Legendre transform of $G$ and $s_{G_*}$ is its scale function.
+To prove the indeterminacy of $\nu$ we aim to apply a refinement of Krein's theorem due to Pedersen \cite{pedersen:1998}, which amounts to showing that there exists $x_0 \geq 0$ such that